Ric Bucher

-Richard Mathias Bucher (born 1961) is an NBA analyst for Fox Sports and an occasional host of FS1's "Speak" (formerly known as "Speak For Yourself") afternoon talk show.
+Richard Mathias Bucher (born 1961) is an American NBA analyst for Fox Sports and an occasional host of FS1's "Speak" (formerly known as "Speak For Yourself") afternoon talk show.
 He also hosts a daily podcast, "On The Ball with Ric Bucher."
 Before joining Fox he was a SiriusXM radio host and senior writer with Bleacher Report.
 He has appeared on NBA TV as an analyst and on TNT as a sideline reporter for NBA telecasts.
 Prior to joining SXM, TNT and BR, Bucher worked as an NBA Insider for Comcast SportsNet Bay Area and co-hosted Bucher, Towny and Huff mornings on 95.7 The Game.
 Bucher's first national platform was as an NBA analyst for ESPN and ESPN.com beginning in 1998.
 He served as a senior writer for ESPN The Magazine and a columnist for ESPN.com.
 He joined FOX in 2019.